Tag: reflection

 When we read some of the stories of saints, we can become overwhelmed by their story, thinking we could never be that way.
 Yet, saints never called themselves saints and were also overwhelmed by the lives of the saints before them.

 Some of the stories seem mystical or magical or even miraculous.
-Yet, none of these people saw themselves as great, they saw themselves living in the grace of Jesus Christ.
+Yet, none of these people saw themselves as great, they saw themselves in the grace of Jesus Christ.

 🤔 Reflection